 The Moorea Green Pearl is a golf course located on the island of Moorea, in French Polynesia.
 Moorea is the sister island of Tahiti.
 Jump on a ferry from Tahiti and you are there within 1 hour.
 Fun fact, I was one of the first people to play there when this golf club opened in 2007.

-This course was designed by famous golf architect Jack Nicklaus.
-It is definitely not an easy course in my experience.
+This course was designed by famous golf architect Jack Nicklaus and is definitely not an easy course in my experience.
 It has the nasty bunkers so typical of Nicklaus’ golf courses.
 It gets even more difficult on some holes where the green is placed right between large bunkers and the ocean.
 On the flip side, this is definitely a rewarding course if you are looking for a challenge.

 The course is located right next to white sandy beaches and crystal blue water.
 Unlike many popular courses in America or in Europe, the Moorea Green Pearl is not crowded.
 You can take your time as you enjoy the picturesque views of the island and the ocean.

 If you are going to go to French Polynesia specifically for golfing, I would recommend you to come during the “cold” season (between May and July).
 Avoid coming between November and February, because the weather is extremely hot and humid, making it very hard to play a full round.
-More in-depth info about the course can be read on my personal blog Golf Authority.

 2 Tara Iti – New Zealand